pricesmith/pricesmith/README.md

 <!--   [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=)](https://git.io/typing-svg)  -->
 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=16&duration=5000&pause=500&center=true&multiline=true&width=870&lines=Hello.+My+name+is+Price.;Give+me+a+job.;)](https://git.io/typing-svg)

 My name is Price.
 I'm pretty passionate about enabling people, societies, with tools-- tools that *actually* offer some sort of utility or knowledge to its users.
 Code is a great way to achieve that.
 This interest has brought me through a broad expanse of concepts, technologies, and ideas.

-This is not necessarily a professional tool for me.
-It's more a desk/personal workspace to tinker with interests, house builds, etc. Here's a little about what you'll see in this repo.
+Heads up, this is not exclusively a professional tool for me-- it's more a desk/personal workspace to tinker with interests, house builds, etc. So there are loads and loads of [WIP] repos.

+Here's a little about what you'll see in this GH:
-Triplestore implementation research:
+##### Triplestore implementation research:
 akutan-analysis
 cayley-analysis
 akutan-rf